Pesticide Residues in Food

 1. Depending on the nature of individual pesticide, the amount and duration of exposure, pesticides exceeding safety limits may cause acute and/or chronic effects in humans.
 Adverse health effects include damage to nervous system or other organs such as the liver and kidneys.
 Some may be transferred via the placenta or breast feeding, thereby affecting the foetal development.

-2. The Joint Food and Agriculture Organization (FAO) and World Health Organization (WHO) Meeting on Pesticide Residues (JMPR)* is responsible for evaluating the safety of pesticide and estimating a safety reference (i.e. Acceptable Daily Intake (ADI)) for individual pesticide based on available toxicological and dietary exposure data.
+2. While acute toxicity is unlikely nowadays, the Joint Food and Agriculture Organization (FAO) and World Health Organization (WHO) Meeting on Pesticide Residues (JMPR)* is responsible for evaluating the safety of pesticide and estimating safety references like Acceptable Daily Intake (ADI) for estimation of chronic toxicity and Acute Reference Dose (ARfD) for estimation of acute toxicity.

-4. A dietary intake above the ADI does not automatically mean that health is at risk.
+3. Since ADI related to chronic toxicity, it should be noted that dietary intake above the ADI occasionally does not automatically mean that health is at risk.
 Transient excursion above the ADI would have no health consequences provided that the average intake over long period is not exceeded as the emphasis of ADI is a lifetime exposure.

-2. Under the food surveillance programme of CFS, samples of different foods are taken for analysis and verification if the pesticide residues are within the "tolerance levels".
-Food containing residues within these levels are considered wholesome and fit for human consumption.
-Those exceeding the levels reflect deficiency in the practice of application of pesticides or contamination.
-CFS will take appropriate follow up action to ensure the source farm has rectified the problem.
+3. Under the food surveillance programme of CFS, samples of different foods are taken for analysis and verification of compliance with the MRL/ EMRL stipulated in Schedule 1.
+CFS will take appropriate follow up action to ensure the problem has been rectified at source before their reintroduction to the local market.

 Advice to the Trade